 Coordinated Entry System

-The Coordinated Entry System (CES) happens through the North County Hub and is part of Alameda County's comprehensive strategy to address homelessness more efficiently and equitably.
+The Coordinated Entry System (CES) happens through the North County Housing Resource Center and is part of Alameda County's comprehensive strategy to address homelessness more efficiently and equitably.
 CES is not a program.
 It is a policy that incorporates three key practices:

 1. Standardization: CES aims to reduce confusion among clients by creating a single assessment process and common set of eligibility criteria, so consumers only have to tell their sensitive personal stories once.